Table of contents

 - Service history

-One of the most important functions of the CDP is its ability to consolidate profiles and connect specific attributes to specific identities.
+As the single source of truth across an organization, one of the most important functions of the CDP is its ability to consolidate profiles and connect specific attributes to specific identities.
 This means identifying individuals, cleaning data, and linking multiple devices to that single individual.

 - Promote new products: For example, a marketer within the aviation industry could decide to focus on a segment aged 55 and over who purchased flights to different destinations in the same region.
 In turn, they might be able to identify a gap in the market for a new type of product or offer.

-The decisioning function within the CDP uses rules and predictive analytics to make smart decisions about the best customers to talk to, the best things to talk to customers about, the best channels to talk to customers, and the best time to talk to customers.
-Marketers can target customers within specific segments with relevant offers – one example is highlighting new or similar products to customers who have previously purchased an item or product from a specific brand.
+The decisioning function within the CDP uses rules and predictive modeling to make smart decisions about the best customers to talk to, the best things to talk to customers about, the best channels to talk to customers, and the best time to talk to customers.
+Marketers can target customers within specific segments with relevant offers – one example is highlighting new or similar products to customers who have previously purchased an item or product from a particular brand.

 CDPs and the future of marketing